akarsh2906/AMR/system_setup.md

-# Welcome to Alpha-X Autonomous mobile robot repository!
+# Alpha-X System setup

 Hi!
-This repository contains all the instructions and files required to configure the Alpha-X **AMR**
+This page all the instructions and files required to configure the Alpha-X **AMR**

 ## Remote PC Setup